ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     When data are assumed to perfectly reflect reality, their limitations are ignored and conclusions become overstated.
+&nbsp;     When data are assumed to perfectly reflect reality, their limitations

+&nbsp;     are ignored and conclusions become overstated.

 &nbsp;   </p>